malhotrasumit1990/go-tweets-streamer/README.md

 <h3>Search tweets</h3>
         1. To Search for tweets: Uncomment line number 53 in main.go and rerun the application.

         2. This will search tweets with  `Test` Keyword in it.

+<h3> Unit Tests </h3>

+        I did not add unit tests here because It would just have been mocking the twitter client and testing mocked request and responses.

+        If I would have beed processing the response and then doing some thing with it.
+I would have added unit tests as well.